brianpos/UploadFIG/README.md

 ### 26 March 2025
 * Minor bug fixes from testing
+* Issue [#9](https://github.com/brianpos/UploadFIG/issues/9) Validate and set the json/xml format supported by the server automatically.

 ### 20 March 2025
 * Added support for deploying/testing content directly from a folder via a pattern.